drrh12/decentralized-exchange/arbi250401/README.md

 ## Supported Exchanges

 - Binance
-- KuCoin
-- GateIo
 - Bitfinex

 ## Supported Trading Pairs

-Any trading pair available on the supported exchanges can be monitored.
+Any trading pair available on both Binance and Bitfinex can be monitored.
 The bot is pre-configured for:

 - BTC/USDT
 - ETH/USDT